ROCm/Tensile/docs/src/conceptual/solution-selection-catalogs.rst

 Solution selection catalogs
 ***************************

-After kernels are compiled and linked into code objects libraries (.co files), we still have the problem of how these kernels are executed at runtime.
-The naive approach would be to search through all of the code object libraries until an appropriate kernel is found.
-A more sophisticated approach is to use a heirarchical structure that allows client code to search for kernels using predicates such as hardware, problem size, and transpose, among others.
+ Tensile provides a mechanism by which only a subset of the code object files produced during a build are loaded at runtime.
+This is necessary to avoid the overhead associated with loading code object files including initialization time and the memory footprint of the loaded code object files.
+However, this introduces the problem of knowing which code object file to load.
+Solution selection is the process by which the **TensileHost** library determines what kernel is preferred and, in turn, what code object file contains the selected kernel.
+This process uses a hierarchical structure to efficiently search for kernels based on hardware, problem size, and transpose, among others.
-This is the role of the **solution selection catalog** [1]_---a serialized file that uses a heirarchical schema to organize kernel metadata for efficient lookup at runtime.
+This is the role of the **solution selection catalog** [1]_---a serialized file that uses a hierarchical schema to organize kernel metadata for efficient lookup at runtime.

 .. note::
     Throughout this document we will refer to catalog files with the .yaml extension.
 In practice